This is part 2 of a rebuild and refurbishment of a 1950 Willys Jeep C3A body tub. Scoll down for latest updates.

-The little gusset pieces have punched holes.
-I don't know why but I duplicated them.
+The original gusset pieces had punched holes for reasons unknown to me, but I still duplicated them.

 Here the driver side patch is just about ready to be welded in.
 This part was laid over the original metal and a cutoff wheel was used to slice through both layers.
 The cut scrap is removed and the resultant slit is perfect for butt welding.
 Here I've added some sheet metal clamps and drilled some holes in the panel to weld to the toe board flange and and brace.

 The panels are tacked in, and all the plug welds are done for the rear wheel housings to the side panels.
 Some welds must wait until the tub is taken off.

 Readers may have noticed that there is a sharp edge all along the top of the tub.
 The original tub had a flange, or lip, that was basically an upside down "U" with another upside down "U" welded to the inside for strength.
 I had planned on fabricating a new top flange using square tubing, but close inspection of the original panels indicated I could possibly scavenge the top flanges from them.
 So, I cut off the tops of the old panels with about an inch of extra side panel material.

 The flanges were aligned for correct position and temporarily clamped to the new panels.

 This illustration shows the salvaged flange against the new panel.
 The cut off wheel shows where I intend to cut both panels to prepare for welding.